 Time is a big hurdle to the hotel RFP process.
 Manually drafting an RFP document, searching for hotels, adjusting the RFP for different hotels, and then communicating back and forth with those hotels can take a lot of time.
 Also, it can be very difficult to manage this process, as there are a lot of moving pieces.
 Email, phone calls, spreadsheets, calendar reminders, and document versions all need to be organized for future reference.

 Alliance Reservations Network created Group Productivity Solution (GPS) for exactly this purpose.
 GPS automates the hotel RFP process to save time while organizing all the extraneous documentation.
+It’s also a complete event lodging management solution.

 GPS has a form questionnaire that clients can enter their information into.
 Once they have answered all the questions, the software creates a digital RFP document.
 Then the client can search GPS’s database of hotels starting from a given venue point to find the most conveniently located properties.
 GPS provides an example of public rates being offered by the hotel, general information, amenities, meeting space specs, and TripAdvisor reviews.
 With just a few clicks a client can select hotels and send them their RFP.